Ali Sowe: Rostov

 On 16 February 2021, Sowe moved to Russian Premier League side Rostov, on a loan deal with an option to buy.
-On his league debut for Rostov on 27 February 2021, he scored twice to secure a 2–2 away draw against the defending champions FC Zenit Saint Petersburg.
+On his league debut for Rostov on 27 February 2021, he scored twice to secure a 2–2 away draw against the defending champions Zenit Saint Petersburg.

 On 10 June 2021, Rostov exercised their purchase option in the loan contract and Sowe signed a four-year contract with the club.

 Loan to Ankaragücü

 On 14 July 2022, Sowe joined Ankaragücü in Turkey on a season-long loan.
+In June 2023, the loan was extended for the 2023–24 season.

+Çaykur Rizespor

+On 3 July 2024, Sowe moved to another Turkish club Çaykur Rizespor for the 2024–25 season.

+On 17 July 2025, Sowe returned to Çaykur Rizespor on a permanent basis and signed a three-season contract with the club.

 International career

 Sowe earned his first cap for Gambia on 10 August 2011, in the 3–0 win over DR Congo in a friendly match.
+In January 2024, he was included in the country's squad for the 2023 Africa Cup of Nations.
+Sowe appeared in all three matches, being in the starting line-ups for the games against Senegal and Cameroon.